Martchus/tageditor/README.md

 ```

 ## TODO
-- Support more formats (EXIF, PDF metadata, Theora in Ogg, ...).
+- Support more formats (EXIF, PDF metadata, Theora in Ogg, ...)
-- Allow adding tags to specific streams when dealing with Ogg.
+- Allow adding tags to specific streams when dealing with Ogg
-- Do tests with Matroska files which have multiple segments.
+- Do tests with Matroska files which have multiple segments
-- Set tag information concurrently if multiple files have been specified (CLI).
+- Set tag information concurrently if multiple files have been specified (CLI)
+- Support building in cue-sheet in flac

 ## Bugs
-- Large file information is not shown when using Qt WebEngine.
+- Large file information is not shown when using Qt WebEngine
-- It is recommend you to create backups before editing because I can not test whether the
-  library works with all kind of files.
-If you force rewriting a backup is always created.
+- It is recommend you to create backups before editing because I can not test whether the library works with all kind of files (when forcing rewrite a backup is always created)
 - underlying library: Matroska files composed of more than one segment aren't tested yet and might not work.